Quansight/qpub/dgaf/readme.md

 install development versions of the local packages.

         if f.SETUPPY:

+the `SETUPPY` is still the best way to install development versions.

             return $[pip install -e. ]

         data = f.PYPROJECT.load()
         if data['/build-system/build-backend']:

+if `SETUPPY` is ignored then we use flit if that backend is specified

             if data['/build-system/build-backend'].startswith("flit_core"):
                 $[flit install -s]

+> i haven't figured out how `poetry` works in develop mode.

     def install():

-install built versions of the local packages.
+install built versions of the local packages  with `pip`

         $[pip install .]